Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Discussion

-It is important to address whether the binary in \nast~is still interacting and undergoing RLOF.
-We can estimate the current radius of the WR star and compare it to the Roche-lobe radius ($R_L\approx140$--440~R$_\odot$) derived above.
-First, we obtain an estimate of the luminosity of the system from its apparent $V=14.4$ mag.
-By adopting the interstellar extinction correction toward \nast~by \citet{Crowther1999} of $A_V=6.5$ mag and using the {\it Gaia}-derived distance of $d=3.03$~kpc \citep{Rate2020}, the absolute magnitude of \nast~is $M_V=-4.5$.
-Adopting the 30,000~K lower limit of the temperature derived for the ionizing source in \nast~by \citet{Crowther1999} from optical spectroscopy, the appropriate bolometric correction is $BC_V = -3$~mag and the luminosity of the source is $L \approx 7.9 \times 10^4$~L$_\odot$.
-The radius of such a 30,000~K star is therefore $R_* \approx 10$ R$_\odot$, which is more than an order of magnitude from filling the Roche-lobe radius.
-We note that although temperatures higher than 30,000~K will require larger bolometric corrections and thus lead to higher luminosities, the resulting radii will be smaller than that of a 30,000~K star.
+In this section, we address whether \nast~is undergoing RLOF mass transfer assuming the observed photometric variability is modulated by the orbital motion of the interacting (or previously interacting) binary.
+In order to assess the current state of mass transfer, we estimate the radius of the hot, ionizing star in \nast and compare it to the Roche-lobe radius ($R_L\approx140$--450~R$_\odot$) derived above.

+First, we obtain an estimate of the stellar luminosity from \nast's observed brightness $V=14.4$ mag.
+By adopting the interstellar and/or circumstellar extinction correction toward \nast~by \citet{Crowther1999} of $A_V=6.5$ mag and using the {\it Gaia}-derived distance of $d=3.03$~kpc \citep{Rate2020}, the absolute magnitude of \nast~is $M_V=-4.5$.
+The 30,000~K lower limit of the temperature derived for the ionizing source in \nast~by \citet{Crowther1999} from optical spectroscopy implies a bolometric correction is $BC_V = -3$~mag, which indicates a stellar luminosity of $L \approx 7.9 \times 10^4$~L$_\odot$.
+The radius of such a 30,000~K star would be $R_* \approx 10$ R$_\odot$, an order of magnitude less than the estimated Roche-lobe radius.
+Stellar temperatures higher than 30,000~K will require larger bolometric corrections and thus lead to higher stellar luminosities; however, the resulting radii will be smaller than that of the 30,000~K star.
 For example, a star with a temperature of 200,000~K, which is the upper limit of the ionizing source temperature derived by \citet{Crowther1999}, would imply a luminosity of $L \approx 3.1 \times 10^6$~L$_\odot$ and a stellar radius of $R_* \approx 1.5$~R$_\odot$ given the appropriate bolometric correction of $BC_V = -7$~mag.
-Based on these constraints, we claim that mass transfer has ceased in \nast.
+Based on these constraints, we suggest that \nast~is not currently undergoing binary mass transfer.